Ask a Question

 Riding: 4 - 5 hours

 This morning's ride starts in an exhilarating way, with many canters along the mountain valley floor.
-Pass small, remote farms, wild cliffs and many isolated monuments.
-This ride follows in the footsteps of ancient commercial caravans towards important fairs and today's route through Pogoni is a true step back in time.
+You will pass small, remote farms, wild cliffs and many isolated monuments.
+This ride follows in the footsteps of ancient commercial caravans travelling towards important fairs and today's route through Pogoni is a true step back in time.
 Many Byzantine monuments, artistic ruins and mountain springs can be found alongside the path.
-The picnic lunch is taken near one of the most famous architectural monuments - the stone bridge of Hllomo or Ciminxhi's bridge - only reachable by horse, this is one of the most isolated constructions.
+The picnic lunch is taken near one of the most famous architectural monuments - the stone bridge of Hilomo or Kacarello's - only reachable by horse, this is one of the most isolated and remarkable constructions.

 After c.
 5 hours of riding you reach the mountain village of Polican which is populated by a Greek minority - here you have the chance to explore some of the cult monuments before sampling some regional gastronomic delights.
 This village is one of the most important producers of honey in Albania with nearly ten different flavours depending on season and flower type.